cryptodev1990/mercator/dev-notes/duber.md

 - [ ] Select from OSM or Wikipedia, then draw isochrones or buffers around them
 - [ ] Celestial/Heaven still needs a demo

+## July 19 2022

+### Progress

+- [ ] Provide a way to edit the properties field for metadata edits

 ### Observations

+- [ ] Might be useful to learn about Formik: https://youtu.be/vJtyp1YmOpc
+- [ ] TODO need to support publishing versions of shapes
-- Examples from React Hook Form are powerful
+- Lean on examples from React Hook Form

 July 21-22 2022
 ------------